vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/share/doc/puppy/woof-CE.md

 * Copying of SFSs is enabled automatically only if Puppy files reside on storage that doesn't support TRIM and assumed to be a slow device, like a hard drive, a memory card, a flash drive or a DRAM-less SSD.
 * EXTRASFSLIST is now managed automatically and SFSs don't need to be "queued" by the user for loading at boot time.
 Instead, the init script loads all SFSs under psubdir (if specified) and the partition root, under both the save partition or the boot partition.
 SFSs are sorted numerically before loading, so 2something.sfs is loaded before 10something.sfs.
 This allows loading of extra SFSs without persistency and allows the user to control the stacking order.
 The stacking order of the traditional *drv SFS is retained, for backward compatibility.
 * The [Landlock](https://docs.kernel.org/userspace-api/landlock.html)-based sandbox that restricts file system access for applications running as spot is stricter and also prevents spot from reading or writing files under the save partition.
 The sandbox blocks access to /root even if permissions are 777, but without this new restriction, spot can access /initrd/mnt/dev_save/*save/upper/root instead, to bypass the sandbox.
 This breaks compatibility with Puppy, because spot can only run applications installed to / and can't run "portable" applications that reside on the save partition.
+* initrd is zstd-compressed and built from rootfs binaries instead of a prebuilt, outdated and unmaintained set of static executables.

 ## Directory Structure